awlangham/mtg/README.md

-# mtg
-Simple MTG life counter.
+# Simple MTG life counter

 To Do:
 - Replace buttons with icons